MLB players, teams talk for 7th day in row, deadline nears

 A few minutes later, Deputy Commissioner Dan Halem walked from the offices in the main part of the ballpark to the area where players caucus in the building of the Cardinals clubouse.

-Halem headed back to the MLB area about 20 minutes later, then returned to the union at 3:15 p.m., about 15 minutes after executive vice president Morgan Sword, senior vice president Patrick Houlihan and vice president Reed MacPhail walked toward the players.
+Halem met for about 20 minutes, then later for 30 minutes and headed back to union for a third session at about 4:25 p.m.
+Executive vice president Morgan Sword, senior vice president Patrick Houlihan and vice president Reed MacPhail also met with the union.

 Baseball’s ninth work stoppage started Dec.
 2. Spring training games were to have begun Saturday and have been canceled through March 7.